Relativistic Bose-Einstein condensation with disorder: Introduction and motivation

 Disorder has a decisive influence on the zero-temperature phase diagram of non-relativistic Bose systems.
-As emphasized by the literature, there is a quantum phase transition for such systems from an Mott insulating to a conducting phase.
+As emphasized by the literature, there is a quantum phase transition for such systems from a Mott insulating phase to a conducting phase.
 Since no pure Bose system can be a normal conducting fluid at zero temperature, the conducting-insulator transition must correspond to the onset of superfluidity.
 As shown in Ref.~\cite{fisher}, this scenario is changed dramatically in the presence of a random potential.
 For the case of a Gaussian colored noise, a Bose glass phase also arises and the transition to superfluidity only occurs from this third phase, never directly from the Mott insulator.
-The introduction of a random potential in such systems may also imply the destruction of the superfluidity phase, as discussed in Refs.~\cite{{huang},{dis2}}.
-In particular, a recent study by Lopatin and Vinokur~\cite{lopatin}, employing the replica method, found a negative shift in the condensation temperature of a dilute Bose gas due to static disorder -- see also Refs.~\cite{kobayashi,falco}.
+The introduction of a random potential in such systems may also imply the destruction of the superfluidity phase, as discussed in Refs.~\cite{{huang},{dis2a,dis2b,dis2c,dis2d}}.
+In particular, a recent study by Lopatin and Vinokur~\cite{lopatin} employing the replica method found a negative shift in the condensation temperature of a dilute Bose gas due to disorder -- see also Refs.~\cite{kobayashi,falco}.